vechain/rosetta/README.md

 - Step2: Call /construction/payloads Api

-when call /construction/payloads use VIP191 payloads, the api will return two payload infomations. first payload is transaction origin infomation, the second payload is fee delegator infomation. the api will auto calculate transaction fee add the unsigned_transaction raw.
+When calling /construction/payloads use VIP191 payloads, the api will return two payload infomations.
+The first payload is the transaction origin infomation, the second payload is fee delegator infomation.
+The api will auto calculate transaction fee add the unsigned_transaction raw.

 ``` json
     {